Complete Financial Questionnaire

 • Make sure you know what diseases are covered and what the caveats are.

-• Read through all the additional benefits and consider that strongly in your decision – again, if you can afford it, paying a little more could be worth it down the line.
+• Read through all the additional benefits and consider them strongly in your decision—again, if you can afford it, paying a little more could be worth it down the line.

 Over to you…

-You don’t have to go nuts and spends loads on Critical Illness Insurance Cover.
+You don’t have to go nuts and spend loads on Critical Illness Insurance Cover.

 Get a quote here for €30,000 and see if it’s within budget.

-If it is, great – if it’s even less that you thought then maybe consider Income Protection too/instead.
+If it is, great.
+If it’s even less than you thought, then maybe consider Income Protection, too.

-When it comes to protecting yourself, my advice is to buy a little bit of everything.
+When it comes to protecting yourself, I advise buying a little bit of everything.

 Let me know if I can help.

-Complete this questionnaire and I will send you a personalised recommendation based on what I think you need.
-If you’d prefer a quick chat first, you can schedule a call here.
+Complete this questionnaire, and I will send you a personalised recommendation based on where you are in life.

 Talk to you soon.